twse/random-stuff/FontCreator Data Files and Registry Keys.md

 * **TAUTONAMEFORM** (version 3.1.2 until 6.5) – Automatically change the naming fields of a font.
 * **TBASICEDITFORM** (**TADVANCEDNAMINGFORM** in version 3.0 until 6.5) – Edit a naming field or include additional naming fields in the font (replaced with `TFONTPROPERTIESFORM` in version 7.0 & above).
 * **TCHANGETAGFORM** (version 7.0 & above) – Changes tags in the OpenType layout tables.
 * **TCHARACTERTOGLYPHINDEXMAPPINGFORM** (version 2.0 until 6.5) – Shows a dialog to map characters to glyph indexes.
 The menu item was called **Tools: TODO!
 AutoCmap...** (invisible) in version 3.0 until 5.6 and dropped after version 6.0.
+This corresponds to the `cmap` table.
 * **TCODEEDITORFORM** (version 7.0 & above) – Starts a utility to view or edit the OpenType feature code (**Code Editor** in `TOPENTYPEDESIGNERFORM`).
 * **TCODEPAGERANGEFORM** – Includes or excludes code pages to support in the font.
-If the font has no code page ranges set (e.g. Noto Sans and its regional variants), then Windows will show the script selection as **Other**.
+This corresponds to the `ulCodePageRange` fields.
+If the font has no code page ranges set (e.g. Noto Sans and its regional variants), then Windows will show the script selection as **Other** and you can't use the font in some programs like Microsoft Office.
 * **TCOLORFORM** (old versions) – It's not the standard Windows color selection dialog.
 * **TCOMPOSITEGLYPHPROPERTIESFORM** – Views or modifies properties for members in composite glyphs.
 * **TCONFIRMREPLACEDIALOG** (version 10.0 until 10.1.0.2272) – This confirmation dialog will ask you what to do when replacing.